 ADB-Viet Nam Partnership Strategy

-ADB's country partnership strategy (CPS), 2012–2015, for Viet Nam will support investments and policy reforms that promote more inclusive and environmentally sustainable economic growth.
+ADB's country partnership strategy (CPS) 2016–2020 for Viet Nam will support investments and policy reforms that promote more inclusive and environmentally sustainable economic growth.

 The Accountability Mechanism provides a forum where people adversely affected by ADB-assisted projects can voice and seek solutions to their problems and report alleged noncompliance of ADB's operational policies and procedures.

 In preparing any country program or strategy, financing any project, or by making any designation of, or reference to, a particular territory or geographic area in this document, ADB does not intend to make any judgments as to the legal or other status of any territory or area.